 At King Edwin Primary School, children use ICT in mathematics lessons where it will enhance their learning, as in modelling ideas and methods.
 All children have access to Doodle Maths where weekly homework is set.
 The homework will link to what the children are learning about in class.
-Key Stage 1 also have a Numbots login to help them with number sense and Key Stage 2 have a Times Table Rockstars login.
+Children in Key Stage 2 also have a Times Table Rockstars login.